FAQ for Parents/ Carers

 - enabling increased involvement for parents in their child’s learning processes

-There are several reasons why we have chosen iPads as our core device for digital learning and teaching.
-We’ve been using iPads in City of Edinburgh Council schools for over 8 years so lots of our teaching staff are familiar with using them. iPads are easy to use, fast, robust, has great battery life and provides access to an excellent range of educational tools.
-Previous research the City of Edinburgh Council conducted across multiple device platforms revealed deeper, more creative and more effective learning on the iPad.
+There are several reasons why we have chosen iPads as our core device for digital learning and teaching. iPads are cost effective, easy to use, fast, robust, has great battery life and provides access to an excellent range of educational tools.
 The iPad operating system also includes a wide range of accessibility features.
 This makes it an excellent device to help pupils with additional support needs work more independently and unlock learning.

 Will my child use their iPad in every lesson?